OWASP/samm/Website/content/business-function/practice/Operations-OM.md

 stream_b_maturity_3_activity: Proactively manage migration roadmaps, for both unsupported end-of-life dependencies, and legacy versions of delivered software.
 ---

-The Operational Management practice focuses on activities to ensure security is maintained throughout operational support functions.
+The Operational Management (OM) practice focuses on activities to ensure security is maintained throughout operational support functions.
 Although these functions are not performed directly by an application, the overall security of the application and its data depends on their proper performance.
 Deploying an application on an unsupported operating system with unpatched vulnerabilities, or failing to store backup media securely, can make the protections built into that application irrelevant.

 The functions covered by this practice include, but are not limited to: system provisioning, administration, and decommissioning; database provisioning and administration; and data backup, restore, and archival.